holli/yolov3_pytorch/README.md

 Tested with pytorch 0.4.0 and python>3.5.
 Some basic tests are included in [tests](https://github.com/holli/yolov3_pytorch/tree/master/test) folder.

-This repo has a goal to have simple pythonic object oriented implementation that can be easily used as it is and also easy to modify the model.
+This repo has a goal to have simple pythonic object oriented implementation that can be easily used as it is and also easy to train or modify the model.

 See https://pjreddie.com/darknet/yolo/ for better explanation of how yolov3 object detection system differs from others.